-This project was supported, in part by grant funds provided to the Nebraska Developmental Disabilities Councils through Grant #2001SCDDNE, from the U.S. Administration on Disability, Department of Health and Human Services, Washington, DC 20201.
+The Nebraska Council on Developmental Disabilities is supported by the Administration for Community Living (ACL), U.S. Department of Health and Human Services (HHS) as part of a financial assistance award totaling \$527,570.00 with 100% funding by ACL/HHS.
 Grantees undertaking projects with government sponsorship are encouraged to express freely their findings and conclusions.
-Points of view or opinions do not, therefore, necessarily represent official ACL policy.

-Publicity concerning activities supported by subaward funds should also include this acknowledgment and be reviewed by Council staff prior to distribution.
+Points of view or opinions do not, therefore, necessarily represent official ACL policy and do not necessarily represent the official views of, nor an endorsement, by ACL/HHS, or the U.S. Gov. NOTE: Publicity concerning activities supported by subaward funds should also include this acknowledgment and be reviewed by Council staff prior to distribution.

-You are required to submit an electronic copy (if available) and hard copies upon request of all work products developed with subaward funds.
+NOTE: You are required to submit an electronic copy (if available) and hard copies upon request of all work products developed with subaward funds.
 You may copyright any work developed under a Council subaward that is subject to copyright.
 The federal awarding agency and the Department reserve a royalty-free, nonexclusive, and irrevocable right to reproduce, publish, or otherwise use the work for Federal and State purposes and authorize others to do so.